Hopac/Hopac/Docs/Inverting.md

 ```

 However, what is really important is that time is a part of the representation
-choice streams and using combinators such as `Alt.choose` it is possible to
+of choice streams and using combinators such as `Alt.choose` it is possible to
 construct streams that depend on time.

 Here is a first attempt at implementing a `merge` combinator: